dineshpinto/market-analytics/README.md

 Understanding market cycles using basic mathematics is a fun (and likely incorrect!) exercise.
 Here we use simple geometric progressions on the length of Bitcoin bull and bear cycles to estimate the length of future cycles.
-This simple model is able to accurately predict a 26 month bull cycle peaking in April 2021, followed by a 3 month bear cycle.
-It further predicts 10 month bull cycle ending in **July 2022**, after which the model starts predicting a bear cycle length tending to 0.
+This simple model is able to (accurately lol) predict a 26-month bull cycle peaking in April 2021, followed by a 3-month bear cycle.
+It further predicts 10-month bull cycle ending in **July 2022**, after which the model starts predicting a bear cycle length tending to 0.

 The full analysis is in [notebooks/BitcoinGeometricProgression.ipynb](notebooks/BitcoinGeometricProgression.ipynb)